GreyRook/code-with-style/README.md

 The HTML version can be found publicly on [gitlab.com pages](https://greyrook.gitlab.io/code-with-style/).

+## Note to Grey Rook employees

+Please keep in mind that the internal git repository is regularly synced with the public ones at [gitlab.com](https://gitlab.com/GreyRook/code-with-style) and [github.com](https://github.com/GreyRook/code-with-style).
+Do not include internal information in the guide.

-## Building
+## Building HTML and PDF locally

-Using podman it can be build locally using:
+Using `podman` it can be build locally using:

 ```
 export IMAGE=greyrook/cde-texlive:32ea33a8b61ae09318f80e6648b131fcb0c82a6c